 One of the major life events that may affect our finances in later life is the funding of Care either in our own homes or in a Care Home.
 There is lots of information about Care and its costs out there but which parts apply to us?
 How do we make sense of it and where are we in the Care system?

-The subject of state care funding continues to receive persistent attention, with the Government recently announcing that the introduction of the greatly anticipated care cap, which had previously been until delayed until 2020, would be abandoned.
+If you are planning for your own care or that of a loved one, the costs involved can be daunting to say the least.
+The subject of State care funding continues to receive persistent Media attention, with the Government recently announcing that the introduction of the greatly anticipated care cap has been further delayed until 2025 from the scheduled date of October 2023.

 The Government have committed to a further consultation on how to improve care and support for older people and tackle the challenge of an ageing population, with a promise of the proposals being published later this year.

-We hope this guide serves to point you in the right direction, and starts to take the stress out of assessing your options.
+We hope this guide serves to point you in the right direction and starts to take the stress out of assessing your options.
 When you are ready to make some decisions St. James’s Place have a number of specially qualified advisers who can help you navigate the maze of paying for your care fees.